grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image85.jpeg" alt-text="A person holding a black tool.":::

 6. With a 3IP Torx Plus Screwdriver, remove the 1 3IP screw holding
-    down the USB-A and Audio Jack board. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+    down the USB-A and Audio Jack board.
-    Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image86.jpeg" alt-text="A close-up of a device.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 7. With your fingers and a plastic ESD safe prybar, wiggle and lift up on the USB-A and Audio Jack board to remove it.